People: Merina and Betsileo

 Religion: Christianity (mainly Protestantism and Catholicism)

 Ritual: Famadihana (re-burial)

 The ritual is held every seventh year among the Merina and Betsileo people in the highlands of Madagascar.
-The family graves are opened and the dead are carried out in the open where they are honored and wrapped in new silk.
-After that, the families dance around the grave with their ancestors before they are put back.
+The family graves are opened and the dead are carried out in the open where they are honoured and wrapped in new silk.
+After that, the families dance around the grave with their ancestors before they are buried again.

-The Famadihana ritual is most likely from Indonesia and has been brought to Madagascar via migration by the sea.
-In Sulawesi and Borneo, as well as in the Philippines, similar rituals are practiced.
-However, in these places people does not dance with the dead like in Madagascar.
+The origin of the Famadihana ritual is believed to be from Southeast Asia and was probably brought to Madagascar through migration by sea.
+Similar rituals are practiced in Sulawesi, Borneo and the Philippines, but in these regions people do not involve dancing with the dead as in Madagascar.